redwoodjs/redwood/docs/docs/mailer.md

 If neither the test nor development mode conditions are met the mailer will start in production mode.
 In this mode, there is no rerouting of your mail to different handlers.
 Instead, your mail will go directly to your default handler unless you specifically state a different one in your send options.

-## Extension
+### Studio

+* should screenshot of email preview.
+* note that beta

+## Need a Renderer or Handler?

-You may find we do not provide a handler or renderer for the service or technology you wish to use.
-This does not prevent you from using the mailer.
-Instead, you can use this opportunity to create your own handler or renderer which you can then open source to the wider redwood community.
+You may find we do not provide a [handler](#handlers) or [renderer](#renderers) for the service or technology you wish to use.
+This does not prevent you from using the Mailer.
+Instead, you can use this opportunity to create your own handler or renderer which you can then open source to the wider RedwoodJS community.

 To do this you can read over the existing implementations for handlers [here](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers) and renderers [here](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/renderers).
 You can also find the interfaces that can handler or mailer must satisfy [here](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/core) in the `@redwoodjs/mailer-core` package.